robert-abc/helsinki/README.md

 ### 6.2.
 Usage instructions

-We created two notebooks to run with Google Colab, so here is a little setup to them both.
+We created three notebooks to run with Google Colab, so here is a little setup to them both.

 First we clone the private git repository.
 it's not recommended to upload the images directly into the Colab with a free account because of running time limitations.